ABOUT THE ANIMAL:

 Baby Playtime will be a large sculpture project of 20 infant chimps, gorillas, orangutan, and humans all playing with one another.
 This interactive sculpture will highlight the similar IQ levels and behaviours in play of all of these babies.
 They can play with one another in complete harmony as they have not been taught that they are different species and see each other as the equals that they are.
 They are just having fun.

 This sculpture will show one of each of the four babies but on a massive scale.
 These towering infants, all playing happily together will throw into sharp relief how similar we really are to our closest relatives.
 When people start to understand this connection, they will be more ready to help, to adopt them into their family and protect them from the dangers of the world.

 SCULPTURE 3: BABY BRAIN

 With four, 2.2 metre high, beautiful bronze heads of the four different babies, the public will be able to gain a close up to compare the faces of the infant gorillas, orangutans, chimps, and humans.
-They will be able to clearly see the similarities, recognising traits shared between us, and finding the connections necessary to want to make active change.
-This will help to shine a light on our evolutionary past, encouraging people to protect our history, and to protect our cousins.
+They will be able to clearly see the similarities, recognising traits shared between us and finding the connections necessary to want to make an active change.
+This will help to shine a light on our evolutionary past, encouraging people to protect our history and to protect our cousins.

 With public art, more people will come into contact with these sculptures, will stop and consider them, will take a photograph, and will discuss this with their friends and family.
 Through this increased exposure, the message of love, family, and conservation will be spread much further than any piece of art in a gallery ever could.
 It will bring people into close contact and will help them to fall in love.
 With love comes a greater urge to want to create a change and save the great apes.